Sinclair Broadcast Group: Must-run segments

 Sinclair often mandates its stations to air specific reports, segments, programs and editorials, referred to as "must-runs".
-The company produces long-form programs airing weekends on its stations, including Armstrong Williams's weekly talk show The Right Side, and the political/investigative journalism series Full Measure with Sharyl Attkisson.
+The company produces long-form programs airing weekends on its stations, including Armstrong Williams' weekly talk show The Right Side, and the political/investigative journalism series Full Measure with Sharyl Attkisson.
 The "must-run" practice has been criticized by news staff at some of Sinclair's stations due to the viewpoints they propagate.
 In 1996, after CEO David Smith was arrested in a prostitution sting, he ordered Sinclair's Baltimore station WBFF to produce reports on a local drug counseling program as part of his community service sentence.
 The order was criticized by WBFF reporter LuAnne Canipe.

 Following the September 11 attacks, Sinclair ordered its stations to read editorials in support of President George W. Bush's response to the attack.
 The Baltimore Sun reported that WBFF staff internally objected to the editorial, as they felt that the endorsement would "undermine public faith in their political objectivity".
 The station, however, complied with the mandate.

 Newsroom employees of KOMO-TV in Seattle told The New York Times they felt the national pieces were low quality, and were too politically skewed for the city's progressive audience.
 One employee admitted they had tried to reduce their prominence by deliberately scheduling them during lesser-viewed portions of newscasts, such as around commercial breaks, in an act of malicious compliance with Sinclair's must-run rules.
 However, in March 2018, KOMO aired a must-run segment during prime time about some Americans' belief in the existence of a deep state in the federal government, a concept Trump has blamed for undermining his presidency.

 In April 2017, Sinclair announced it had hired Boris Epshteyn, who was briefly the White House assistant communications director for surrogate operations for the Trump administration, and a senior advisor of Donald Trump's presidential campaign, as chief political analyst.
 All Sinclair stations were required to air Ephsteyn's commentary, Bottom Line with Boris nine times per week.